JarbasAl/intent_assistant/readme.md

     360 matched weather_location_tomorrow as expected
     6 matched weather_now as expected

-    The following intents are ambiguous for out of vocabulary words [{'weather_now', 'weather_location'},
+    The following intent pairs are potentially ambiguous for out of vocabulary words please add entries in .entity files for important use cases [{'weather_now', 'weather_location'},
-     {'weather_location_tomorrow', 'weather_tomorrow'}]
+     {'weather_tomorrow', 'weather_location_tomorrow'}]

+The intents flagged above as potentially ambiguous should be unified by using location as an optional keyword for better results

 ```python
 from intent_assistant import IntentAssistant